Inside Microsoft’s Quest To Turn Minecraft Content Into A Business

 Trying to profit off a game’s modding scene can easily backfire.
 In 2015, about a year before Microsoft started planning the Marketplace, Valve announced a plan to offer paid mods—starting with ones for Bethesda’s The Elder Scrolls V: Skyrim—through its popular Steam PC game store.
 The announcement was a surprise, and the outcry was immediate, with complaints ranging from the meager revenue split (25% for modders, the rest for Valve and the game’s publisher) to the potential for content theft among creators.
 Valve rescinded its plans four days later.
 (The company does allow users to create and sell virtual items in a handful of games, and has paid out tens of millions of dollars to creators since 2011.)

-To head off a similar backlash, Microsoft decided to give developers 70% of sales revenue before processing fees, which is in line with the revenue split on mobile app stores.
+To head off a similar backlash, Microsoft decided to give developers most of the sales revenue after app store processing fees.
 Creators also get to retain ownership of their work, so they can theoretically reuse their assets and ideas outside of Minecraft.

 “We were in a fortunate position where we could maybe learn from some of the things that had happened with other games,” Microsoft’s Helen Chiang says.

-Note: Correction: An earlier version of this story misstated the exact revenue split between Microsoft and content creators, and the total number of creators on the Marketplace currently.